 Jean-Georges Restaurants In March 2022, the Company acquired a 25% interest in JG Restaurant HoldCo LLC (Jean-Georges Restaurants) for \$45.0 million from JG TopCo LLC (Jean-Georges).
 Jean-Georges Restaurants currently has over 40 hospitality offerings and a pipeline of new concepts.
 The Company accounts for its ownership interest in accordance with the equity method and recorded its initial investment at cost, inclusive of legal fees and transaction costs.
 Under the terms of the agreement, all cash distributions and the recognition of income-producing activities will be pro rata based on stated ownership interest.
+The Company recognized an impairment of \$30.8 million related to this investment in the current period.
+See Note 4 - Impairment for additional details.

 Concurrent with the Company's acquisition of the 25% interest in Jean-Georges Restaurants, the Company entered into a warrant agreement with Jean-Georges.
 The Company paid \$10.0 million for the option to acquire up to an additional 20% interest in Jean-Georges Restaurants at a fixed exercise price per share subject to certain anti-dilution provisions.
 Should the warrant agreement be exercised by the Company, the \$10.0 million will be credited against the aggregate exercise price of the warrants.
 Per the agreement, the \$10.0 million is to be used for working capital of Jean-Georges Restaurants.
 The warrant became exercisable on March 2, 2022, subject to automatic exercise in the event of dissolution or liquidation, and will expire on March 2, 2026.
-As of June 30, 2023, this warrant had not been exercised.
+As of September 30, 2023, this warrant had not been exercised.
 The Company elected the measurement alternative for this purchase option as the equity security does not have a readily determinable fair value.
 As such, the investment is measured at cost, less any identified impairment charges.

-Creative Culinary Management Company, LLC (CCMC), a wholly owned subsidiary of Jean-Georges Restaurants, provides management services for certain retail and food and beverage businesses that HHC owns, either wholly or through partnerships with third parties.
+Creative Culinary Management Company, LLC (CCMC), a wholly owned subsidiary of Jean-Georges Restaurants, provides management services for certain retail and food and beverage businesses that the Company owns, either wholly or through partnerships with third parties.
 The Company's businesses managed by CCMC include the Tin Building by Jean-Georges, The Fulton, and Malibu Farm.
+Additionally, in October 2023, the Lawn Club venture executed a management agreement with CCMC.
 Pursuant to the various management agreements, CCMC is responsible for employment and supervision of all employees providing services for the food and beverage operations and restaurant as well as the day-to-day operations and accounting for the food and beverage operations.